Cannabis in Switzerland: Decriminalisation

-Since 28 September 2012, the possession of less than 10 grams (⅓ oz) of cannabis was no longer a criminal infringement, but was still punished by a 100 Swiss francs flat fine.
+Since 28 September 2012, the possession of less than 10 grams (1/3 oz) of cannabis was no longer a criminal infringement, but was still punished by a 100 Swiss francs flat fine.
 Professional cannabis trade, as well as the possession of a quantity of cannabis that can affect the health of a large number of people (4 kg; 9 lb of hashish, according to the Federal Court), are punished by one to three years of imprisonment that can be augmented with a fine.

 In September 2017, the Federal Supreme Court ruled that the flat fine for the sole possession of small amounts has been applied incorrectly since 2013.
 Only the consumption of cannabis can be fined, not the possession by itself.
 As a consequence, most cantonal police departments changed their policy towards stopping the prosecution of small amounts of cannabis, while others had already done so earlier.
 However, the cantons of Geneva, Vaud, Valais, Neuchâtel, Jura, Ticino, St. Gallen and both Appenzell still retained their old policy.

-The Federal Supreme Court further decided in July 2023 that the sole possession of up to 10 grams (⅓ oz) of cannabis which is not meant for sale is completely legal and therefore the police cannot confiscate this amount.
+The Federal Supreme Court further decided in July 2023 that the sole possession of up to 10 grams (1/3 oz) of cannabis which is not meant for sale is completely legal and therefore the police cannot confiscate this amount.
 Nevertheless, the fine and confiscation is still due if consumption is present.

 With the exception of a few cannabis clubs in larger Swiss cities, requiring extensive bureaucratic paperwork to be a member, Cannabis consumers in Switzerland are relying on the black market to obtain cannabis.
 In 2023, synthetic cannabinoids have also been increasingly consumed in Switzerland, with detrimental health effects for the user.
 In Germany and other European countries, the growing of a limited amount of THC cannabis plants is legal, and cannabis up to 25g per person is no longer considered a narcotic in Germany.
 Switzerland has favoured criminal prosecution of natural cannabis cultivation, and invested very little expertise in the research of the drug.